rohitray05/devTinder/Readme.md

   - ^ & ~ : ^carrot will auto update package in case of minor and patch upgrades,~tilda will update only the patches and not the major and minor.

 - package-lock.json
-  - This has the exact version installed and also it is a snapshot of all the node_modeules dependencies
+  - This has the exact version installed and also it is a snapshot of all the node_modules dependencies

 # Route Handlers